BrianLinggadjaja/brianlinggadjaja.dev/content/2020/blog-2.md

 ## Using Docker to Spin up a LAMPstack Web-Server

 Using `docker`, I was able to create a **containerized enviornment** to support/deploy a **LAMP** stack web-application.
 With just a few commands like `docker run -it ubuntu:latest` to build an enviornment based off a pre-existing remote dockerfile hosted on `docker-hub`.
-I then interfaced with the container via CLI with the following command `docker exec -it HASH/Alias bash` and was able to have the full experience similar to a **VM**.
+I then interfaced with the container via CLI with the following command `docker exec -it HASH/Alias bash` and was able to have the full experience similar to a Virtual Machine **VM**.

 <img src="/assets/docker-container.png" style="max-width: 30rem;" alt="brand logos" />